Spreading Clean Beauty

 • Ensuring production processes are environmentally friendly, including measuring water waste

-This means brands must engage in a total transition that allows them to include not only natural ingredients, but also the right natural ingredients for cosmetic formulas.
+Meaning that brands must engage in a total transition that allows them to include not only natural ingredients, but also the right natural ingredients for cosmetic formulas.
 As an example, it’s possible to take a look at the total update of Provital’s policies in an effort to include increasing interest in sustainable practices regarding the use of natural ingredients.
 As such, we’ve incorporated a series of actions that guide our work to make environmental, social and productive improvements, all with the aim of becoming a sustainable partner and supplier.
 This includes becoming the first supplier of cosmetic products to meet the Nagoya protocol.

 Provital’s commitment to healthy beauty